Frequently Asked Questions

 Why and how does Phoenix Zones Initiative work on the connections between people, animals, and the planet?

-As disease patterns, the climate crisis, and countless patterns of exploitation have shown, the rights, health, and wellbeing of people and animals are connected in critical ways.
+As disease patterns, the climate crisis, and countless patterns of exploitation have shown, the rights, health, and wellbeing of people and animals are connected in deep and far-reaching ways.
 Social and environmental injustices illustrate these connections in real time.

-Fortunately, more organizations are focusing on the basic connections between the health of people and animals.
+Fortunately, more organizations are focusing on the basic connections between the health and wellbeing of people, animals, and the planet.

 In an increasingly interconnected world, we prioritize building bridges between individuals, organizations, and movements that have traditionally worked in silos.